 Who needs to register?

-Under Texas statute, a person may not conduct money transmission for people located in Texas or receive money or monetary value for transmission by any means, including by payment instrument, wire, facsimile, electronic transfer, or ACH debit without obtaining a money transmitter license.
+Under Texas statute, a person may not conduct money transmission for people located in Texas or receive money or monetary value for transmission by any means, including by payment instrument, wire, facsimile, electronic transfer, or ACH debit, provide third-party bill paying services or receive currency or an instrument payable in currency to physically transport the currency or its equivalent from one location to another by motor vehicle or other means of transportations or thought the use of mail or a shipping, courier, or other delivery service without obtaining a money transmitter license.

 Who is the regulator?